Libušín

 Libušín is a town in Kladno District in the Central Bohemian Region of the Czech Republic.
-It has about 3,300 inhabitants.
+It has about 3,600 inhabitants.

+Etymology

+The oldest entry of the name of the village was Ľubošín.
+The name was derived from the personal name Ľuboša, meaning "Ľuboša's (property)".

 Geography

 Libušín is located about 4 km northwest of Kladno and 20 km northwest of Prague.
-It lies mostly in the Prague Plateau.
+Almost the entire municipal territory lies in the Prague Plateau, only a small part in the west extends into the Džbán range.
+The highest point is at 424 m above sea level.

 History

 According to archaeological finds, there was a Slavic settlement already in the 6th–7th century.
 At the end of the 9th century, a gord was built here.
 The first written mention of Libušín is from 1052.
-In 1277, it was donated to the Ostrov Monastery by King Ottokar II.
+In 1277, it was donated to the Ostrov Monastery in Davle by King Ottokar II.
 In 1514, the Martinic family bought Libušín and owned it until the 20th century.

-In 1919, Libušín became a town, but for the period 1961–2006 it lost its town status.

-Economy

 In 1775, black coal was found near Libušín.
 The coal mining in the municipal territory started in 1885, when the first of three mines in Libušín was opened.
 The coal mining increased the town's population and accelerated its development.
 The coal was mined here until 2002.

+In 1919, Libušín became a town, but it lost the town status for the period 1961–2006.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality (except for the disused railway from the former coal mines).